Last updated: March 2026

 - Weight: 40–55 pounds

-- Height: 17–19 inches
+- Height: 17–19 inches at the shoulder

-- Coat: Short and smooth
+- Coat: Short, smooth, and close-fitting

-- Colors: White, black, brindle, gray, brown, and combinations
+- Colors: White, black, brindle, gray, brown, and combinations thereof

 For comparison with other historic lines, see What Is a Gator Mouth Pitbull?.